Undriling/Password-Manager/README.md

 ->Easy Retrieval and Decryption:- The password manager allows users to view their saved credentials by decrypting the data with the stored key, making it convenient to access passwords when needed.

 ->User Authentication:- Optionally, we can implement user authentication to ensure that only authorized users can access the stored credentials.
-In my code my authorized Username is "Manash" and Password is "Undriling".
+In my code my authorized Username is "Manash01" and Password is "Undriling01".